 Currency effects can also help increase the diversification of a portfolio.
 If we define diversification as a reduced correlation between assets, investing in a currency other than the U.S. dollar will likely increase the diversification of a U.S.-centric portfolio.
 The benefits of diversification are well-documented with empirical evidence, and foreign exchange rate exposure doesn't necessarily lead to higher investment risk.

 Tips for International Investors

-The ideal scenario is being right about both: the stock price goes up and you get an extra benefit from a strengthening of the currency.
-The worst case: the stock goes down and the currency loses value relative to the dollar.
-In other cases, the results will be mixed.
-No matter what, you can’t afford to ignore the currency effect.
+Remember that whenever you buy shares of a foreign stock, you’re actually making two investment decisions.
+You’re betting on both the performance of the company and the currency itself.
+The ideal scenario is when you are right about both: the stock price goes up, and you get an extra benefit from a strengthening of the currency.
+The worst-case: the stock goes down, and the currency loses value relative to the dollar.
+In other cases, the results will be mixed, but no matter what, you can’t afford to ignore the currency effect.

 In some cases, you may prefer to take on these exchange rate risks for the diversification benefits.
 If not, you may want to consider currency-hedged exchange-traded funds (ETFs), which seek to offset the effects of currency movements, or hedging against currency movements more directly.